-There has been a lot of controversy surrounding the safety of e-cigarettes, but most of it has been about potential health risks related to inhaling the nicotine liquids, or “vaping.”
-However, there is another health risk associated with the vaping devices – serious burn injuries that result from e-cigarettes exploding while in users’ hands or mouths.
+There has been a lot of controversy surrounding the safety of e-cigarettes.
+An often underreported health risk is associated with the vaping devices – serious burn injuries that result from e-cigarettes exploding while in users’ hands or mouths.

 Increasing e-cigarette related injury reports coming in from emergency rooms and burn centers across the country coincide with the rising popularity of vaping.
 Many users believe e-cigarettes are a healthier alternative to traditional tobacco products, although no studies have been done to prove the safety of this form of smoking.
 In fact, recent studies raise concerns that diacetyl, a flavoring agent used in many vaping liquids, may lead to serious lung disease.